 4.5 Key Audits

-- The Manager (Administration) Campus Services or his/her delegate will proactively arrange key audits to ensure the integrity of the University's keying and record system.
+- The Manager (Administration) Facilities Management or his/her delegate will proactively arrange key audits to ensure the integrity of the University's keying and record system.

 - It is the responsibility of a member of staff, student or other person to whom a University key is issued to ensure its safekeeping.
 In addition, they have a duty to return the key/s to the Key Controller when ceasing employment with that Faculty/Department or when completing the assignment or other activity for which the key was provided.

 - It is the responsibility of the Key Controller to ensure that the keys are retrieved from staff and students when they leave, transfer or no longer have a functional need to hold a particular key.

 - The Manager (Administration) Facilities Management has the authority to recall keys.
 If a Faculty or Department is relocating to another area or refurbishing their current premises then all of the old keys must be returned to Facilities Management prior to the issue of new keys.